 - XPILOT, our autonomous driving system, provides assisted driving and parking functions tailored for driving behavior and road conditions in China.
 Currently deployed on the G3 and the P7, XPILOT 2.5 offers adaptive cruise control, adaptive turning control, lane centering control, automated lane changing and automated parking.
 As of June 30, 2020, our adaptive cruise control function had been used for 25.1 million kilometers of driving cumulatively, and our lane centering control function had been used for 11.1 million kilometers of driving cumulatively.
 We plan to roll out XPILOT 3.0 by early 2021.
-XPILOT 3.0 will feature several new functions, including a navigation guided pilot for highway driving and advanced automated parking, in addition to the functions available in XPILOT 2.5.
-We plan to adopt Lidar on our next Smart EV model to further enhance its autonomous driving capabilities. - Xmart OS, our in-car intelligent operating system, supports a smart cockpit that delivers a seamless, easy-to-use, and voice-controlled smart mobility experience.
+XPILOT 3.0 will feature several new functions, including a navigation guided pilot for highway driving and advanced automated parking, in addition to the functions available in XPILOT 2.5. - Xmart OS, our in-car intelligent operating system, supports a smart cockpit that delivers a seamless, easy-to-use, and voice-controlled smart mobility experience.
 Xmart OS enables a broad range of smart connectivity functions, such as artificial intelligence, or AI, voice assistant, smart navigation and an app store.
-The AI voice assistant is able to engage in continuous driver-vehicle dialogues and execute requests covering a broad range of scenarios.
 The in-car app store allows our customers to conveniently access third-party services and infotainment and allows us to develop our smart connectivity ecosystem and create value for all participants. - Our technological capabilities in software and hardware integration and E/E architecture enable us to effectively deliver OTA firmware updates.
 Through such updates, we are able to frequently upgrade our Smart EVs throughout the product lifecycle, and our customers can enjoy more functions and better user experience.

 We design, develop and engineer our core vehicle systems in-house, including the development of key technologies relating to powertrain and E/E architecture to deliver superior and reliable vehicle performance.
-For seconds, respectively.

-The price range is exclusive of the software of XPILOT 3.0.
-(2)

-example, the P7 has achieved industry-leading driving range as a result of our comprehensive engineering efforts.
+For example, the P7 has achieved industry-leading driving range as a result of our comprehensive engineering efforts.
 We collaborated with a top-tier supplier to develop the P7's prismatic lithium NCM cells, which offer high energy density and low height.
-Furthermore, we integrated a braking system that offers advanced energy recovery capability, and the P7's low air drag and three-in-one electric drive system also contribute to its high energy efficiency.
+Furthermore, we integrated a braking system that offers advanced energy seconds, respectively.
+(2) The price range is exclusive of the software of XPILOT 3.0.

+recovery capability, and the P7's low air drag and three-in-one electric drive system also contribute to its high energy efficiency.
 Our collaboration with a German engineering and design firm to develop the P7's chassis allows us to offer a superior driving experience in terms of performance, drivability and handling.
 As a result of our efforts in modular design across key aspects of Smart EVs, we have strategically established two Smart EV platforms.
 These platforms are scalable for both SUVs and sedans with different wheelbases within a wide range, which allows us to develop new models in a fast and cost-efficient manner.

 We have an omni-channel sales model, which combines a data-driven and targeted online marketing strategy with a physical sales and service network.
-As of September 30, 2020, our physical sales and service network consisted of a total of 116 stores and 50 service centers and covered 58 cities in China.
+As of June 30, 2020, our physical sales and service network consisted of a total of 147 stores and service centers, which cover 52 major cities in China.
 A substantial majority of our stores are strategically located in shopping malls in tier-one and tier-two cities, as we believe such locations enable us to raise our brand awareness and attract customer traffic in a cost-efficient manner.
 In addition, we actively engage in data-driven and targeted online marketing through a variety of channels to further enhance our brand recognition and acquire customers.